How to set up your mountain bike for winter

 On the subject of tyres, in the wetter months, you can get away with dropping the psi of your tyres a notch or two.
 When grip is scarce, you’re not going to be riding as quickly and of course, the trail isn’t as hard as it is in the summer.
 With this in mind, you don’t have to worry quite as much about pinch flats.

-In the winter, you can take full advantage of this and soften your tyres a little bit which will eke out even more grip from your tyre set-up by allowing them to conform to the trail even more.
-But as always, don’t go too soft or you’ll end up fixing flats on the trailsides.
+In the winter, you can take full advantage of this and soften your tyres a little bit, which will allow your tyre set-up to conform to the trail even more and eke out even more grip.
+But as always, don’t go too soft or you’ll end up fixing flats on the trailside.

 Install light mounts

-No one likes faff and getting your light mounts sorted on your handlebar and helmet before a ride, and leaving them in place semi-permanently will simply speed up your pre-ride prep.
-Not only will you be ready to ride faster, but getting the placement of your lights dialled on your first night ride will mean that you’ll never have to do it again, or at least until British Summer Time comes around again.
+No one likes getting your light mounts sorted on your handlebar and helmet before a ride, and leaving them in place semi-permanently will speed up your pre-ride prep.
+Not only will you be ready to ride faster but getting the placement of your lights dialled on your first night ride will mean that you’ll never have to do it again, or at least until British Summer Time comes around again.

 Consider flat pedals

 This isn’t a case of 'flat pedals win medals' but as mentioned before, wet trails offer far less grip which poses an excellent case for flat pedals.
-Although in some areas it’s not considered the best technique to ride with flats, when grip is hard to come by, lifting a foot from the pedal, or dabbing mid-corner is imperative to keeping you upright.
+When grip is hard to come by, lifting a foot from the pedal, or dabbing mid-corner is imperative to keeping you upright.
 Being able to do this without having to clip out, and back in of a pedal is incredibly freeing and could be a make or break in tricky trail situations.

 In the most horrific of mud and snow, even the best clipless pedals can also clog up which makes engaging with the pedal an absolute nightmare.
 So in the winter, choosing a pair of decent flat pedal shoes, and flat pedals can up your riding game to no end.